Toxic Synovitis Of The Hip In Children

 - Do not give aspirin to children younger than 18 years of age: Your child could develop Reye syndrome if he takes aspirin when he is sick.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-Follow up with your primary healthcare provider within 2 days:
+Follow up with your child's healthcare provider within 2 days:

 Write down your questions so you remember to ask them during your visits.